999-amir/django-blog/README.md

 🌀 checkout network requests in ◆ website -> home-page -> inspect -> network ◆</p>

 💥 checkout my repository 💥 ➡ <a href="https://github.com/999-amir/django-messager">how to use HTMX in Django</a>

+# 🤖 WEBSOCKET 🤖
+🎴 used for make realtime chat application that can show new messages without refreshing the page and also show online-users

+🔥 what is websocket:<br>The WebSocket API is an advanced technology that makes it possible to open a two-way interactive communication session between the user's browser and a server.
+With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply

+💥 checkout my repository 💥 ➡ <a href="https://github.com/999-amir/django-messager">simple example of django-message-app</a>